Latent Action Pretraining Through World Modeling: Abstract

 \section{Abstract}

 Vision-Language-Action (VLA) models have gained popularity for learning robotic manipulation tasks that follow language instructions.
 State-of-the-art VLAs, such as OpenVLA and $\pi_{0}$, were trained on large-scale, manually labeled action datasets collected through teleoperation.
 More recent approaches, including LAPA and villa-X, introduce latent action representations that enable unsupervised pretraining on unlabeled datasets by modeling abstract visual changes between frames.
 Although these methods have shown strong results, their large model sizes make deployment in real-world settings challenging.
-In this work, we propose \textbf{LAWM}, a model-agnostic framework to pretrain imitation learning models in a self-supervised way, by learning latent action representations from unlabeled video data through world modeling.
+In this work, we propose LAWM, a model-agnostic framework to pretrain imitation learning models in a self-supervised way, by learning latent action representations from unlabeled video data through world modeling.
 These videos can be sourced from robot recordings or videos of humans performing actions with everyday objects.
-Our framework is designed to be effective for transferring across tasks, environments, and embodiments.
-It outperforms models trained with ground-truth robotics actions and similar pretraining methods on the LIBERO benchmark and real-world setup, while being significantly more efficient and practical for real-world settings.
+Our framework is able to transfer learned knowledge across tasks, environments, and embodiments.
+It outperforms models pretrained with ground-truth robot actions and other similar pretraining methods on the LIBERO benchmark and real-world setup, while being efficient and practical for real-world settings.